oracle/oracle-database-operator/docs/sharding/provisioning/debugging.md

 # Debugging and Troubleshooting

-When the Oracle Database Sharding Topology is provisioned using the Oracle Database Kubernetes Operator, the debugging of an issue with the deployment depends on at which stage the issue has been seen.
+When the Oracle Globally Distributed Database Topology is provisioned using the Oracle Database Kubernetes Operator, the debugging of an issue with the deployment depends on at which stage the issue has been seen.

 Below are the possible cases and the steps to debug such an issue: